mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/deprecated.md

 > ^^com.mbeddr.mpsutil.forms^^

-!!! warning "This is an unfinished language that was probably intented  to be used in ^^com.mbeddr.mpsutil.process^^.
+!!! warning "This is an unfinished language that was probably intended to be used in ^^com.mbeddr.mpsutil.process^^.
 This language will be removed soon."

 ### Gradle support